litmus-web/Hydra/README.md

 web_1  | Transfer/sec:     19.83MB
 ```

-An interesting note about these benchmarks is that altho Uvicorn by requests/sec Sandman is much more stable with handling many connections at once with 0 timeouts or errors compared to Uvicorns's 87 timeouts and higher avg and max latency
+An interesting note about these benchmarks is that altho Uvicorn wins by requests/sec Sandman is much more stable with handling many connections at once with 0 timeouts or errors compared to Uvicorns's 87 timeouts and higher avg and max latency

 Uvicorn also uses the Uvloop event protocol while Sandman is running on pure asyncio Python *not* Uvloop which would also benifit Sandman.